This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 A good propagation media usually contains sand, perlite, vermiculite, and peat moss.

-Often you will find that plant cuttings will sprout roots when left in water.
+You will often find that plant cuttings sprout roots when left in water.

 These roots, however, can be pretty weak and stringy, as they haven’t formed a proper nutrient supply or solid base to latch on to.

-Roots spouted like this often find transferring to a container with soil quite difficult and sometimes don’t survive.
+Roots spouted like this often find transferring to a container with soil quite tricky and sometimes don’t survive.

 Moisture

 Before plants/leaves are rooted, the propagation media should be moistened.
 Materials like peat moss have a waxy outer coating and can appear wet on the surface but are bone dry underneath.
-It may take 2-3 even watering sessions to develop a thoroughly moistened media to avoid this.
+To avoid this, it may take 2-3 even watering sessions to develop a thoroughly moistened media.

 Humidity